redpencilio/app-http-logger/README.md

 docker-compose up -d
 ```

 Plain text logs will be stored in `./data/logs`.
 Encrypted logs will be stored in the `./data/encrypted` directory.
+Compressed logs will be stored in `./data/compressed`.

 ### Visualizing (encrypted) logs from files
 In this mode, only the services for visualization are started.
-Scripts are provided to import encrypted log files and unencrypted stats files in Elasticsearch.
+Scripts are provided to import encrypted log files and compressed stats files in Elasticsearch.
 The stack doesn't need to run on the same server where the data is captured.

 Update the `.env` file to use the following docker-compose files:
 ```